garysteinmetz/technology_survey_study_materials/lessons/i_know_how_to_reserve_a_domain_in_aws_and_create_a_static_web_site_using_s3.md

     gets selected when someone goes to a URL without a specific file or directly listed), then click the 'Save' button.

+Repeat the above steps to create a second S3 bucket.
+It will be identical to the one just created but the name of the bucket will be prefixed with 'www.' so that Route 53 below can support web browser access to both the domain name (e.g. like 'somedomain.com') and the 'www' version of the domain name (e.g. like 'www.somedomain.com').

 ### Align the Domain with the S3 Bucket

   - Go to the AWS console main page, click the 'Services' link (top-left).